elmaxid/nfsen-dockerized/README.md

 It displays the collected data in a web interface.

 For more information, read files from the `/docs` directory.
+Major thanks go to [https://github.com/nerdalert/nfsen-dockerized](https://github.com/nerdalert/nfsen-dockerized) for a start on this Dockerfile and all the supporting documentation.

 *Testing Status: This container has been tested with Docker Community Edition Version 17.03.1-ce-mac5 (16048)